This post may contain affiliate links. Please read our disclosure policy.

 • ½ ounce scallions -chopped

-For The Horseradish Cream
+For the Horseradish Cream (optional)

 • ¼ cup heavy cream